DETAILED ACTION

 For claim 25, Hohl further discloses providing the printed circuit board extends in a direction that is from the proximal end to the distal end of the device (as can be seen in Fig. 10).

-For claim 26, Hohl, as modified, further discloses allowing for the accelerometer to detect (Examiner’s Note: functional language/intended use, i.e., capable of) rotation of the proximal and distal ends of the device with respect to the direction of an acceleration-of-gravity vector when the first detection axis is at a non-zero angle with respect to the direction based on the first detection axis being perpendicular to the planar surface of the printed circuit board (para [0064]-[0067] and [0069]).
+For claim 26, Hohl, as modified, further discloses allowing for the accelerometer integrated circuit to detect (Examiner’s Note: functional language/intended use, i.e., capable of) rotation of the proximal and distal ends of the device with respect to a direction of an acceleration-of-gravity vector when the first detection axis is at a non-zero angle with respect to the direction based on the first detection axis being perpendicular to the planar surface of the printed circuit board (para [0064]-[0067] and [0069]).

 Response to Arguments